- Degrees & Certificates

 As an educational institution we must recognize and dismantle the structural barriers that exist that perpetuates racism and gender injustice in education, employment, health care, the criminal justice system, and all other American institutions, including our beloved theater.

-As artists our hearts are often open to the world in beautiful and life changing ways; but, as an industry we have not always done right, and as a department, we are aiming to be better.
+As artists our hearts are often open to the world in beautiful and life changing ways; but, as an industry we have not always done right, and here at LPC Theater Arts we acknowledge that we need to do better to combat systemic barriers through the work and courses we offer.
 We hope that you will join us in being supportive of each other, and yourselves, as we all work to become better humans and so, ultimately, better artists.

 It is easy—and understandable—to feel angry, sad, and helpless.
 But it is our greatest hope that we can channel those feelings to affect meaningful change in ourselves and our communities.
 Below are some immediate resources that may be helpful.